acn-thaihanguyen/rag_langchain/README.md

-# RAG (Retrieval-Augmented Generation) System using LangChain and Streamlit
+# RAG (Retrieval-Augmented Generation) System using LangChain, Streamlit, and Pinecone

 This project is a Retrieval-Augmented Generation (RAG) system designed to query customized documents such as PDFs and can be scaled to accommodate other types of documents.
 The system utilizes LangChain, Streamlit, and Pinecone as the vector database.